MIT License: Ambiguity and variants

 The "slight variant" is the addition of the phrase "(including the next paragraph)" to the second paragraph of the license text, resulting in: "The above copyright notice and this permission notice (including the next paragraph) shall be included in all copies or substantial portions of the Software."
 This inclusion clarifies that the liability paragraph must also be included for the conditions of the license to be met.

 The license-management features at popular source code repository GitHub, as well as its "Choose a License" service, do not differentiate between MIT/Expat license variants.
 The text of the Expat variant is presented as simply the "MIT License" (represented by the metadata tag mit).

 Comparison to other licenses

 BSD

 The original BSD license also includes a clause requiring all advertising of the software to display a notice crediting its authors.
 This "advertising clause" (since disavowed by UC Berkeley) is present in the modified MIT License used by XFree86.

 The University of Illinois/NCSA Open Source License combines text from both the MIT and BSD licenses; the license grant and disclaimer are taken from the MIT License.

 The ISC license contains similarities to both the MIT and simplified BSD licenses, the biggest difference being that language deemed unnecessary by the Berne Convention is omitted.

-GNU GPL
+GNU General Public License

-The GNU GPL is explicit about the patent grant an author would be giving when the code (or derivative work) is distributed, the MIT license does not discuss patents.
+The GPL is explicit about the patent rights an owner grants when the code or derivative work is distributed, while the MIT license does not discuss patents.
 Moreover, the GPL license impacts derivative works, but the MIT license does not.